sirklaas/ranking/VOTES-SYSTEM.md

 ## Communication Examples

 ✅ **Good:**
-- "The CONTROL panel needs a new button"
+- "MEPRESENTER panel needs a new button"
-- "VOTER screen should show bigger images"
+- "MEPHONE screen should show bigger images"
-- "SCREEN should display the timer"
+- "MEDISPLAY should display the timer"

 ❌ **Confusing:**
 - "The presenter" (which one?
 VOTES control or RANKING presenter?)